 The Best Caribbean Destinations for an Easy Beach Getaway

 For an unforgettably idyllic beach day, set your sights on Anse Mamin, a strip of black sand framed by the dramatic peak of Jade Mountain on the island’s western sunset coast.
-It’s nearby the ridiculously fancy (and photogenic) Jade Mountain Resort, so everyone assumes the beach is exclusive to the hotel.
-They’re wrong: it’s open to all, magically secluded, backed by shade trees and green cliffs.
-There’s a small burger joint on the beach that is part of the hotel, but it, too, can be enjoyed by anybody.
+It’s near the ridiculously fancy (and photogenic) Jade Mountain Resort, so everyone assumes the beach is exclusive to the hotel.
+They’re wrong: It’s open to all, magically secluded, and backed by shade trees and green cliffs.
+There’s a small burger joint on the beach that is part of the hotel, but it, too, can be enjoyed by anyone.
 The burgers are legendary, spoken about by locals in hushed, reverent tones. —Meagan Drillinger

 Virgin Gorda, British Virgin Islands

 If you love a good beach getaway but are a little bit over the piña colada scene, BVI could be your spot.
 There are 20 national parks across its 60 or so islands, but The Baths National Park on Virgin Gorda, the archipelago’s third-largest strip of sand, stands out above all else.
 Think lush peaks, ancient boulders, unspoiled beaches, and fantastic opportunities for hiking, rock climbing, and spelunking—not to mention there’s no trace of the rampant crowds that flood US national parks like Yellowstone.
 There’s also Saba Rock, which is essentially a millionaire’s hangout that used to be entirely run by a pirate.
 Somehow lacking pretension, it’s another great mix of beach getaway-meets-off-grid adventure.
 You could almost swim there—it’s a 10-minute ferry from Virgin Gorda—but you might as well save your butterfly strokes for when you’re snorkeling or diving in the reefs. —Jacqueline Kehoe